dcooney/instant-images/README.txt

 5. Instant Images is available in the WordPress media modal as a custom tab.
 It is available in front end page builder like Elementor, Beaver Builder and Divi.

 == Changelog ==

+= 5.2.0.3 - April 18, 2023 =
+* UPDATE: Adds sessionStorage for storing API results in browser session to cut down on proxy usage and API requests.
+* FIX: Removes StockSnap from Openverse as images are being blocked on upload to the media.
+* UPDATE:Cleans up Openverse sources to include WordPress, Flickr, Nasa, SpaceX and Wikimedia only.
+* UPDATE:Various code cleanup and tweaks.

 = 5.2.0.2 - March 28, 2023 =
 * HOTFIX: Fix for fatal compatibility error with Elementor Pro.